deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 ![](figures/figures_24_1.png)

-> 🔼 The figure shows three different ways of creating multi-image prompts from single-image data to address hallucination issues in large vision language models.
+> 🔼 The figure shows two examples of multi-image hallucinations in Large Vision-Language Models (LVLMs): sequence confusion and element interference, illustrating how attention values reveal the model's mistaken focus.
 > <details>
 > <summary>read the caption</summary>
-> Figure 4: Multi-Images DPO Data Format.
-To address multi-image hallucinations mentioned in Fig. 2, we construct our multi-image prompts in three formats: (a) Sequence. (b) Grid Collage. (c) Pic-in-Pic.
+> Figure 2: Examples of Multi-Image Hallucinations.
+Top: Sequence Confusion that the model is confused about the order in which the images should be referenced.
+Bottom: Element Interference.
+The model incorrectly identified the attributes due to visual element interference across different images.
+Attention values illustrate how the model's focus was dispersed across different images, resulting in the hallucination response.
 > </details>

 ![](figures/figures_24_2.png)

-> 🔼 The figure illustrates the MIA-DPO framework, showing how single-image data is augmented with irrelevant images to create multi-image data, and attention mechanisms are used to filter out hallucinated responses for constructing chosen/rejected pairs in the DPO algorithm.
+> 🔼 The figure illustrates the MIA-DPO framework, showing how single-image data is augmented with extra images, attention is used to filter out hallucinations, and chosen/rejected pairs are used for DPO.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: MIA-DPO Framework.
 We extend the single-image dataset to multi-image datasets by inserting irrelevant images and using attention values to filter out the hallucination responses for rejected samples of the DPO algorithm.